Here are some money saving tips and tricks for when you're retired and no longer earning a regular income.

 After decades of working full-time, it can be difficult to adapt when you reach retirement and you no longer have the same disposable income.
 Having enough money set aside for a comfortable retirement is a very real concern for many Australians, but the good news is that you don’t necessarily need to be a millionaire to enjoy yourself when you retire.

-Compare and search retirement bank accounts
+Compare retirement bank accounts

 How much money do I need in retirement?

 The first thing you should do is figure out how much money you need in retirement to fund the lifestyle you want.
 This is a seemly impossible task!